Grain-Free Dog Food Quick Picks

 Just be sure that you’ve worked with your vet to figure out the actual allergic trigger at work – don’t just assume that grains are the problematic ingredients.

-This will normally require you to switch your dog to a limited-ingredient diet to get rid of the symptoms, and then employ an elimination-challenge diet to positively identify the allergen.
+This will normally require you to switch your dog to a limited-ingredient dog food diet or a hypoallergenic dog food to get rid of the symptoms, and then employ an elimination-challenge diet to positively identify the allergen.

 Dogs Who Don’t Like the Taste of Grains

-Having said that, most dogs find wheat, corn, barley, oats, and other grains delicious, so this is probably not a very common problem.
+Having said that, there are many healthy grains for dogs, such as wheat, corn, barley, oats, and other grains, that dogs find delicious, so this is probably not a very common problem.

 Dogs Who Don’t Digest Grains Well

 If your dog suffers from these types of problems, you’ll want to discuss the issue with your vet.
-If he or she agrees that grains are the likely cause of your dog’s digestive difficulties, you’ll want to switch to a grain-free option.
+If he or she agrees that grains are the likely cause of your dog’s digestive difficulties, you’ll want to switch to a grain-free dog food option or a dog food designed for dogs with sensitive stomachs.

-What Do Grain-Free Recipes Use for Carbohydrates Instead of Grains?
+What Do Grain-Free Dog Food Recipes Use for Carbohydrates Instead of Grains?

 Although most dogs digest them easily enough, your pup doesn’t need very many carbohydrates.
 In fact, if your dog had his choice, he’d probably prefer a diet that is mostly comprised of delicious proteins and fats.